pentaho/pentaho-data-mining/README.txt

 the plugin in Kettle, copy the contents of WekaScoringDeploy, along with weka.jar, to your Kettle plugins directory.

+NOTE: Weka >=3.7.1 requires Java 1.6, so Kettle must be run with a 1.6 or higher JRE.

 Weka can be downloaded from

 http://www.pentaho.com/download